POLLEN SEASON

 Limitations

-It describes the pollination characteristics of each individual botanical family but does not account for the phenomenon as a whole.
+It describes the pollination characteristics of each individual botanical family but does not take into account the phenomenon as a whole.

 The spatial and temporal coverage of the indicator is limited.